Managing Mailbox Retention and Archiving Policies in Microsoft 365

 Retention Policies

-If the default settings and options described above don’t satisfy the needs of your business or regulatory requirements, the next step is to consider retention policies.
+If the default settings and options described above doesn’t satisfy the needs of your business or regulatory requirements you may have, the next step is to consider retention policies.
 A few years ago, there were different policy frameworks for the different workloads in Office 365, showing the on-premises heritage of Exchange and SharePoint.
-Thankfully, we now have a unified service that spans most Office 365 workloads.
-Retention in this context means the data can’t be deleted until the retention period expires.
+Thankfully we now have a unified service that spans most Office 365 workloads.
+Retention in this context refers to ensuring that the data can’t be deleted until the retention period expires.

-There are two flavors here: label policies that publish labels to your user base and letting users pick a retention policy by assigning individual emails or documents a label (only one label per piece of content).
-Note that labels can do two things that retention policies can’t do: firstly, they can apply from the date the content was labeled, and secondly, you can trigger a disposition / manual review of the SharePoint or OneDrive for Business document when the retention expires.
+There are two flavors here, label policies which publish labels to your user base, letting users pick a retention policy by assigning individual emails or documents a label (only one label per piece of content).
+Note that labels can do two things that retention policies can’t do, firstly they can apply from the date the content was labeled, and secondly, you can trigger a disposition / manual review of the SharePoint or OneDrive for Business document when the retention expires.

-As an aside, Exchange Online also has personal labels similar to retention labels but created by the users themselves instead of being created and published by administrators.
+As an aside, Exchange Online also has personal labels that are similar to retention labels but created by users themselves instead of being created and published by administrators.

 A more holistic flavor, in my opinion, is retention policies.
 These apply to all items stored in the various repositories and can apply across several different workloads.
-Retention policies can also ensure data is retained for a set period AND disposed of after the expiry of the data, which is often a regulatory requirement.
-A quick note here, if you’re going to play around with policies, is that they’re not instantaneously applied – it can take up to 24 hours or even 7 days, depending on the workload and type of policy – so prepare to be patient.
+Retention policies can also both ensure that data is retained for a set period of time AND disposed of after the expiry of the data, which is often a regulatory requirement.
+A quick note here if you’re going to play around with policies is that they’re not instantaneously applied – it can take up to 24 hours or even 7 days, depending on the workload and type of policy – so prepare to be patient.

-Especially with org-wide policies, be aware that they apply to ALL selected content.
-So if you set it to retain everything for four years and then delete it, data will automatically disappear after four years.
-Note that you can set the “timer” to start when the content is created or when it was last modified; the latter is probably more in line with what people would expect.
-Otherwise, you could have a list that someone updates weekly disappear suddenly because it was created several years ago.
+Especially with org-wide policies be aware that they apply to ALL selected content so if you set it to retain everything for four years and then delete it, data is going to automatically start disappearing after four years.
+Note that you can set the “timer” to start when the content is created or when it was last modified, the latter is probably more in line with what people would expect, otherwise, you could have a list that someone updates weekly disappear suddenly because it was created several years ago.

 Retention policies link in the Compliance portal, Microsoft 365